Tiananmen vigils shift overseas as Hong Kong falls silent | Law-Order

 As restrictions in Hong Kong have snuffed out what were once the largest vigils marking the 1989 Tiananmen Square crackdown, cities like London, New York, Berlin and Taipei are left carrying the candle to commemorate the June 4 anniversary.
 Tens of thousands of people have left Hong Kong since a 2020 national security law came into force, many moving to Taiwan, Europe, the United States, Canada and Australia, which are expected to be the focus of events in at least 30 cities around Sunday's observance.

-Security in China tends to intensify in the run-up to June 4 every year.
+DIASPORA PRESSURE Security in China tends to intensify in the run-up to June 4 every year.
 Authorities have imposed travel curbs on some activists, according to a Human Rights Watch report.
-China's foreign ministry did not immediately respond to a request for comment.

 In the southern city of Zhuzhou on Saturday, activist Chen Siming was detained after he sent a tweet commemorating June 4, Human Rights Watch said.
 Calls to the Zhuzhou public security bureau seeking comment went unanswered on Friday.
 Reuters could not reach Chen but confirmed the incident with a friend who said he remains in detention.